Ideas for custom shortcuts on iPhone or iPad

 If you commute daily: Create shortcuts to see public transport times, review your meetings for the day or hear top news headlines read aloud.

-If you’re health-conscious: Create shortcuts for logging what you eat and drink, your exercise activity, your sleep or your reproductive health; you can also create shortcuts to analyse your Health app data and draw conclusions.
+If you’re health-conscious: Create shortcuts for logging what you eat and drink, your exercise activity, your sleep or your reproductive health.

-If you’re an avid music listener: Create shortcuts to play your favourite playlists, add songs to playlists, get lyrics, share your favourite songs or look up how to play a song.
+If you’re an avid music listener: Create shortcuts to play your favourite playlists, add songs to playlists, pull up lyrics, or share your favourite songs.

 If you love eating out, drinking coffee or going to pubs: Create shortcuts to find directions to nearby venues, invite friends along, make bookings, calculate tips, place orders over the phone or log your opinions.